-function FindNode(KeyValuePath: array of variant; SelectNode: boolean): TIBTreeNode;
+function FindNode(KeyValuePath: TVariantArray; SelectNode: boolean): TIBTreeNode;

 Returns the TTreeNode identified by the KeyValuePath.
 The KeyValuePath is an array comprising a list of primary key values walking the tree down from the root node to the requested node.

 If SelectNode is true then the returned node is also selected.